magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Sip user
 --------

-| Choose a SIP Account to send the call to.
-The SIP Account needs to belong to the owner of the campaign.
+| Choose a SIP user to send the call to.
+The SIP user needs to belong to the owner of the campaign.